 - Know where to find zombies with the Black Ops 4 Blackout spawn points

 Like Fortnite, Blackout mode's map is split up into distinct zones, each with their own name to make communication between teammates easier (though the names are a lot less fun than Fortnite's copious alliterations).
-And if you haven't already heard, these areas are all inspired by multiplayer maps from previous Call of Duty games developed by Treyarch.
-Between the names of the zones, the snippets shown in the gameplay trailer, and the references to fan-favorite maps from the past, we've actually got a good sense of what the Blackout map will entail.
-While we won't have the complete picture until we actually get to play the Blackout beta and see these sites for ourselves, there's a lot we can glean from existing images and trailers.
+And if you haven't already heard, these areas are mostly inspired by multiplayer maps from previous Call of Duty games developed by Treyarch.
+Educated guesstimates make the Blackout map slightly smaller than Fortnite’s and with the plethora of vehicles dotted around the map, you can traverse from one end to the other in a speedy fashion.
+You’re always at a disadvantage when you’re caught crossing open ground though, so let us help prepare you for battle.
 Here's a breakdown of the 14 unique Blackout map locations, so you can plan accordingly as you dive down to Earth in your spiffy wingsuit.

 Call of Duty Blackout map - Construction Site

 Let's start things off with the map’s biggest structure - Construction Site, which has a huge emphasis on verticality as you ascend the half-built Hotel Milovan.
 It’s a popular landing spot due to having so many floors.
 It’s feasible to land and loot up at the same time as another squad, without actually running into them if you’re not in the same area; the Construction Site really is that big.
 You can also ascend the stairs in an ATV, though we wouldn’t recommend it.

 Call of Duty Blackout map - Hijacked